• Skip to primary navigation

 How to put a skewer through a balloon

 Do you know how to put a skewer through a balloon ?
 It’s surprisingly easy and a great science trick!
-If you’d like printable instructions for this you can find them with our other science printable experiments.
+If you’d like printable instructions for this you can find them with my other science printable experiments.

 Skewer pushed through a balloon